Chinese Chicken Dumplings

 Here’s how to make chicken dumplings at home in just 40 minutes:

-Step 1: If you are making homemade dumpling wrappers, combine the all-purpose flour and water, and knead until the dough isn’t sticky and the surface becomes smooth.
-Cover it with a damp cloth and rest for 30 minutes.
+If you’re making homemade dumpling wrappers, mix the all-purpose flour and water together, then knead until the dough isn’t sticky and feels smooth.
+Cover it with a damp cloth and let it rest for about 30 minutes.
+This will help the dough relax and be easier to work with later on!

-Step 2: Roll out the dough on a floured surface into a long cylinder.
-Cut the cylinders in half, and then cut each cylinder into 12 small pieces.
-Dust the rolling pin and roll each piece of the dough into a dumpling wrapper about 4 inches (10cm) in diameter.
-Set aside for the filling.
-You may use store-bought dumpling wrappers and skip this step.
+Roll out the dough on a floured surface into a long cylinder.
+Cut the cylinders in half, and then cut each half into 12 small pieces.
+Dust your rolling pin with flour and use it to roll each piece into a dumpling wrapper, about 4 inches (10cm) in diameter.
+Set them aside for the filling.
+If you’re short on time, you can always use store-bought dumpling wrappers and skip this step!

-Step 3: Prepare the filling by combining all the ingredients together.
-Use a spoon to mix well.
+Prepare the filling by mixing all the ingredients together in a bowl.
+Use a spoon to stir and blend everything well.
+It should come together nicely.

-Step 5: Dip your index finger into a small bowl of water and moisten the outer edges of the wrapper.
-Fold the dumpling to form a half-moon shape.
-Press and seal tightly in the middle.
-Arrange the wrapped dumplings on a plate lined with parchment paper to avoid the dumplings from sticking to the bottom of the plate.
-Repeat the previous step until the filling is used up.
+Dip your finger in water and lightly wet the edges of the wrapper.
+Place a spoonful of filling in the center, then fold the wrapper in half to create a half-moon shape.
+Press the edges together to seal.
+Arrange the dumplings on a plate lined with parchment paper to keep them from sticking together.
+Repeat until all the filling is used up!

-Step 6: Heat up a pot of water and bring it to a boil.
-Drop the dumplings gently into the water and boil for a few minutes until the dumplings float to the top.
-Use a strainer to scoop them out and transfer to a plate.
-Repeat until all dumplings are boiled.
+Bring a pot of water to a boil.
+Gently drop the dumplings in and cook them until they float to the top.
+Use a strainer to scoop them out and put them on a plate.
+Repeat this until all the dumplings are cooked.

-Step 7: Heat up a skillet with some oil.
-Arrange about 8 dumplings on the skillet and pan-fry the dumplings until the bottom turns light brown, about 2 to 3 minutes.
-Turn it over and pan-fry the other sides of the dumplings.
-Add more oil and repeat the same process above until all dumplings become golden brown and crispy.
-Serve the dumplings warm with the dipping sauce.
+Heat up a skillet and add a little oil.
+Arrange about 8 dumplings in the skillet.
+Pan-fry them until the bottom is golden brown, about 2 to 3 minutes.
+Flip them over and cook the other side until it’s golden brown and crispy.
+Add more oil as needed and repeat this process until all the dumplings are crispy and golden brown.
+Serve them warm with your favorite dipping sauce.

 Cooking Tips

-- If you’re making dumpling wrappers from scratch, control the water temperature at around 110°F (43°C) when mixing with flour.
-Since we’re boiling the chicken dumplings, this step will help to keep the wrappers soft and chewy without shrinking and breaking easily.
+• When making dumpling wrappers from scratch, I always make sure to control the water temperature at around 110°F (43°C) when mixing it with the flour.
+Since I’m boiling these chicken dumplings, this step helps keep the wrappers soft and chewy without shrinking or breaking easily.

-- If you’re short on time or don’t feel like making your own wrappers, you can always use store-bought dumpling wrappers.
-Look for ones specifically made for boiling and pan-frying, as they are thicker than the ones meant for steaming.
+• If I’m short on time or just not in the mood to make my own wrappers, I’ll use store-bought ones.
+I look for wrappers specifically made for boiling and pan-frying since they’re thicker than the ones meant for steaming.

-- To keep the chicken dumpling filling intact, chop the cabbage finely and squeeze out any excess liquid before mixing with the chicken.
+• To make sure the filling stays intact, I finely chop the cabbage and squeeze out as much liquid as I can before mixing it with the chicken.
+This step is key for that perfect texture.

-- I love making a large batch (up to four times this recipe) and freezing them for later.
-They freeze well and taste just as delicious when cooked.
-Just add a few more minutes to the boiling time if cooking directly from frozen.
+• I love making a big batch—sometimes up to four times this recipe—and freezing the extra dumplings for later.
+They freeze beautifully and taste just as good when cooked.
+If I’m boiling them straight from the freezer, I just add a couple more minutes to the cooking time.

 Frequently Asked Questions